mxmoss/ProjectManagement/README.md

 * What's required to cut the timeline in 1/2?
-* What need to be done to double the impact?
+* What needs to be done to double the impact?